exasim-project/NeoFOAM/doc/basics/containers.rst

 FieldGraph
 ^^^^^^^^^^

-The Field can now be used to compose more complex types to represent more complex data structures.
-To solve PDE's, information about the neibours is required.
-This is usually with the following approach:
+The Field can now be used to compose  more complex data structures.
+To solve PDE's, information about the neighbors is required.
+This is usually done with the following approach:

 .. code-block:: cpp